 And also gratefully acknowledges financial support from the following sources:

-A fair and inclusive society that promotes and protects human rights and equality before the law.
+Promoting and protecting human rights and equality before the law.

-Empowerment – we work towards strengthening the capacity of all people, either as individuals or members of a community, to understand their rights, pursue their interests and understand their responsibilities.
+We work towards strengthening the capacity of all people to understand their rights, pursue their interests and understand their responsibilities

-Independence – we are free from external control or influence and are therefore unfettered in our ability to speak for our clients and our community.
+We are free from external control or influence and are therefore unfettered in our ability to speak for our clients and our community